My parent is in a nursing home and receives Medicaid. Can Medicaid take my parent’s home?

 More than ever, it is becoming increasingly hard for families to pay for the medical treatment necessary to enable elderly parents to stay in their homes.
 When all else fails and a parent needs 24/7 skilled nursing care that the family cannot provide, the heart-wrenching decision is made to place the parent into a nursing home.
 Did you know that nursing home care can cost more than $6,000 per month in Arkansas?
 Because nursing home care is so expensive, many families turn to Medicaid to pay for some of that cost.

-Medicaid cannot take a person’s home but can seek repayment from that person’s decedent’s estate after that person dies.
+Medicaid cannot take a person’s home, but can seek repayment from the decedent’s estate after death.

 The type of Medicaid that pays for nursing home care is called Long Term Care Medicaid (LTC).
-But this Medicaid assistance comes at its own cost.
-If a person who is 55 or older receives Long-Term Care Medicaid, when that person passes away, Medicaid can file a claim in the person’s probate case, for the full amount of nursing costs that Medicaid paid.
+This Medicaid assistance comes at its own cost.
+If a person who is 55 or older receives Long-Term Care Medicaid, when that person passes away, Medicaid can file a claim in the person’s probate case for the full amount of nursing costs that Medicaid paid.

 However, whether the person is single or married, Medicaid cannot take possession of the person’s home.
-The person keeps title and possession of his home while he lives.
-Medicaid cannot file a lien against the home while that person is alive.
+The person keeps title and possession of the home while living.
 Medicaid’s recovery right is limited to filing a claim after that person dies, and that claim is for repayment only.
 Nonetheless, it is possible that a judge will order the home to be sold, to pay the debts of the estate, including Medicaid’s claim.

 Medicaid may waive or reduce it’s claim.